Archive for category: Sheds

 Rafter Ties

-Rafter ties hold together the bottoms of opposing roof rafters, and they’re intended to keep the walls from spreading apart.
+Rafter ties hold together the bottoms of opposing roof rafters to keep the walls from spreading apart.

 Joist Hangers